-The meat of an SMS lies in risk management.
+Specifically, the meat of an SMS lies in risk management.
 Managing risk is an involved process that includes building and maintaining processes to identify risks and mitigate them.
-Checklist use, risk assessments, ASAP programs, and flight data monitoring are common implementations of risk management, but risk management is a combination of multiple reactive and proactive safety measures.
+Checklist use, risk assessments, ASAP programs, and flight data monitoring are common implementations of risk management.
+However, risk management is a combination of multiple reactive and proactive safety measures.

-Assuring safety means analyzing what works and what doesn’t, so a good SMS includes managing goals, identifying ways to assess the success of failure of a program, managing changes to operational procedures to assure safety, and continuing to improve the program.
+Assuring safety means analyzing what works and what doesn’t.
+Overall, a good SMS includes managing goals, identifying ways to assess the success of failure of a program, managing changes to operational procedures to assure safety, and continuing to improve the program.

-As one might assume, training, education, and communication are necessary in order to implement and maintain an effective safety management system.
+Of course, training, education, and communication are necessary for an effective safety management system.
 Creating and communicating expectations surrounding safety and recognizing employees that promote safety is an important step to creating a positive safety culture.